AlejoLovallo/alchemix-jpeg/README.md

 # Alchemix: Non-Fungible Tokens as Collateral
 ## Context

-Currently, The Alchemix Platform allows users to leverage a range of ERC-20 tokens without risk of liquidation depositing those tokens in vaults.
+* Currently, The Alchemix Platform allows users to leverage a range of ERC-20 tokens without risk of liquidation depositing those tokens in vaults.
 ## Proposal

-Add the possibility to the users to deposit their NFTs as Collateral and take advantage of the Alchemix Protocol.
+* Add the possibility to the users to deposit their NFTs as Collateral using Jpeg plattform and take advantage of the Alchemix Protocol.
 ## Solution

-Using the JPEGd NFT borrowing and lending platform, The Protocol will create a new vault asking the user to transfer its NFT.
+* Using the JPEGd NFT borrowing and lending platform, the Protocol will create a new vault asking the user to transfer its NFT.
 Nowadays, this platform has five different types of NFT collections.
 Such as CryptoPunks, BAYC, MAYC, Doodles and EtherRocks.

-Firstly, the idea is to create different types of vaults on Alchemix to allow users to deposit their tokens there.
-Secondly, behind the scene those tokens will be deposited into JPEGd in exchange of pUSD which will be minted.
-Thirdly, The pUSD tokens will be swapped in Curve Finance in exchange of DAI or any stablecoin that Alchemix supports.
-Finally, The DAI will follow the usual lending and borrowing details of Alchemix.
+* Firstly, the idea is to create different types of vaults on Alchemix to allow users to deposit their tokens there.
+* Secondly, behind the scene those tokens will be deposited into JPEGd in exchange of pUSD which will be minted.
+* Thirdly, The pUSD tokens will be swapped in Curve Finance in exchange of DAI or any stablecoin that Alchemix supports.
+* Finally, The DAI will follow the usual lending and borrowing details of Alchemix.

 ### Basic diagram